SummaryRead the full fact sheet

 Body image can also affect a woman’s relationship with physical activity.
 Feeling self-conscious or uncomfortable with appearance or body size or shape can lead to women avoiding physical activity.
 This could be because they feel that being active or engaging in particular activities exposes their body to the public eye.
 Alternatively, a woman may overexercise or engage in an excessive amount of physical activity to lose weight or change their body shape.
 A healthy relationship with physical activity means engaging in regular physical activity that is focused on maintaining or improving physical fitness, and is an activity that is fun and enjoyable.
 Try to focus on the benefits of physical activity for physical, mental and social health, rather than for weight control or changing body size or shape.

 Some of the factors that contribute to a negative body image include:

-- Peer pressure among teenage girls to be slim, go on diets and compare themselves with others
+- peer pressure among teenage girls and women to be slim, go on diets, exercise and compare themselves with others

-A negative body image develops over the course of your life, so changing it can take time and effort.
+Your body image develops over the course of your life, so changing a negative body image can take time and effort.
 Suggestions for improving your body image include: